Lodges and Glamping

 Journey Museum and Learning Center

-The Journey Museum and Learning Center walks kids through time of the Black Hills and Badlands region of South Dakota.
+The Journey Museum and Learning Center walks visitors through time of the Black Hills and Badlands region of South Dakota.
 Since the Journey Museum encourages exploration and discovery, it’s a must for kids.
 Find a paleontology tent, the teepee and pioneer exhibits that walk through the history of Badlands and Black Hills.

 Planning Guide to Devils Tower National Monument